awslabs/aws-deployment-framework/docs/admin-guide.md

 When deploying ADF via the Serverless Application Repository, a CodeCommit repository titled `aws-deployment-framework-bootstrap` will also be created.
 This repository acts as an entry point for bootstrapping templates.
 The definition of which templates are applied to which Organization Unit are defined in the folder structure of the `aws-deployment-framework-bootstrap` repository.

 Create a folder structure and associated CloudFormation templates *(global.yml)* or *(regional.yml)* and optional parameters *(global-params.json)* or *(regional-params.json)* that match your desired specificity when bootstrapping your AWS Accounts.
 Commit and push this repository to the CodeCommit repository titled `aws-deployment-framework-bootstrap` on the master account.
-The `regional.yml` is optional however the base configuration required for the ADF to funtion as intended in the default `global.yml` in the base of the *bootstrap repository* repository.
+The `regional.yml` is optional however the base configuration required for the ADF to function as intended in the default `global.yml` in the base of the *bootstrap repository* repository.

 Pushing to this repository will initiate AWS CodePipeline to run which will in-turn start AWS CodeBuild to sync the contents of the repository with S3.
 Once the files are in S3, moving an Account into a specific AWS Organization will trigger AWS Step Functions to run and to apply the bootstrap template for that specific Organizational Unit to that newly moved account.